joshuaauger/badDeviceBackup/README.md

 ## License

 This project aggregates third-party binaries (`netmuxd`, `libimobiledevice`).
-Review upstream licenses.
-Project code here may be distributed under your chosen license (add one to the root).
+Review their upstream licenses separately.
+All original code in this repository is released under **The Unlicense** (public domain).
+See `LICENSE` for details.

 ## Disclaimer